treyecker/CSS-and-GitHub-intro/git_branches/README.md

 ## What is the branch?

-Your new branch is a perfect copy of all the files in *master.* Everything in *master* now exists as a copy in your *assignment* branch.
+Your new branch is a perfect copy of all the files in *<del>master</del> main.* Everything in *<del>master</del> main* now exists as a copy in your *assignment* branch.

 Branches are like parallel universes.
 What happens in one branch has no effect on any other branches.

 The “parallel universes” analogy is really appropriate, because when you are in branch A, *you cannot see any of the files in branch B,* even though they are all local files on your hard drive.
 There is no chance of polluting any other branch.

 Here's a specific example.
-If you created a new folder named *foo* in your *assignment* branch, and then switched to your *master* branch, you would not see the *foo* folder anymore.
+If you created a new folder named *foo* in your *assignment* branch, and then switched to your *<del>master</del> main* branch, you would not see the *foo* folder anymore.
 It would be gone, because it exists only in your *assignment* branch.
 If you switched back to your *assignment* branch, you would have access to the *foo* folder and all its contents again.

 ## Why do we work in a branch?